-ALBUQUERQUE MOTORISTS LOSE MORE THAN $2,600 PER YEAR ON ROADS THAT ARE ROUGH, CONGESTED AND LACK SOME SAFETY FEATURES
+NEW REPORT FINDS ALBUQUERQUE MOTORISTS LOSE NEARLY $2,900 PER YEAR ON ROADS THAT ARE ROUGH, CONGESTED AND LACK SOME SAFETY FEATURES

 Report available on TRIP website at 10:00 a.m.
 MST.

-The average driver in the Albuquerque metro area loses $2,604 annually as a result of driving on roads that are deteriorated, congested, and that lack some desirable safety features, according to a new report from TRIP, a national transportation research nonprofit based in Washington, DC.
+New Mexico faces a $5.75 billion shortfall for needed projects to improve safety, reliability and road and bridge conditions, hampering efforts to reduce the $2,888 lost annually by Albuquerque drivers as a result of driving on roads that are deteriorated, congested, and that lack some desirable safety features.
+This is according to a new report to be released on Wednesday by TRIP, a national transportation research nonprofit based in Washington, DC.

 Mayor Gregg Hull, City of Rio Rancho

-Rocky Moretti, Director of Policy & Research, TRIP
+Carolyn Bonifas Kelly, Director of Communication & Research, TRIP

 Rocky Moretti – TRIP | 202.262.0714 (cell)